 - Order fulfillment errors will be out of your control, but you’ll still have to take the heat for them.
 The buck stops with you.

 You might also add dropshipping to your current fulfillment strategy to increase your capacity during peak seasons.
 It’s an alternative to hiring seasonal staff, and could be more cost-effective.

 If you’re thinking of adding dropshipping to your order fulfillment strategy, we can help.
 Simple Global’s ONE software supports dropshipping interfaces, so you can combine the advantages of dropshipping with the benefits of full-service or self-service order fulfillment.

 The third option to look at when developing your fulfillment strategy is outsourcing.
 Letting a 3PL (Third Party Logistics Provider) handle your order fulfillment might be the best option if you are looking to expand into new markets, scale your operations globally, or want to focus your attention on other aspects of your business such as product development or marketing.
 Here are some questions to consider:

 Is fulfilling orders taking up most of your day?

-As important as fulfillment is, packing and shipping orders is probably not the best use of your time.
+As important as order fulfillment is, packing and shipping orders is probably not the best use of your time.
 You need to keep the business running, which means focusing on product innovation, marketing campaigns, and customer service.
 While you could hire additional employees and rent warehouse space, it’s often more cost-effective to leave order fulfillment to logistics experts.

 Is your business growing?
 Are you trying to scale globally?